Managing Disputes in PayPal Resolution Center

 Even when a dispute is filed and PayPal sides with the buyer, it’s a much better outcome than getting hit with a chargeback.
 PayPal disputes don’t affect your chargeback ratio—the rate of chargebacks to transactions that payment processors use to determine how “high risk” you are.

-However, they do charge a dispute fee of up to $20 per transaction.
-While recovering a sale is always the preferable outcome, and a merchant-initiated is the next best thing, a PayPal transaction reversal is still less damaging than a chargeback.
+However, PayPal does charge a dispute fee of up to $20 per transaction.
+While recovering a sale is always the preferable outcome, and a merchant-initiated refund is the next best thing, a PayPal transaction reversal is still less damaging than a chargeback.

 How Does the PayPal Resolution Center Work?